 Explore alternative pricing options

-If the revenue is worth it, you could put together a custom package that works for their budget.
+If the revenue or client project is worth it, you could put together a custom package that works for their budget.
 You could also sell them a digital product that doesn’t require any work from you, but can still help offer them a solution.

 Lastly, don’t be afraid to walk away.
 You’re the expert and you know your worth.
 If it takes too much time to work with the client to get them on board, it might not be worth it.
 Ask yourself if your time would be better spent finding and nurturing new clients who are a better fit.

-When you decline a new client who’s trying to work with you for a lower price, retain your professionalism.
-Thank them for inquiring, but let them know you can’t offer specialized packages or pricing.
+When you decline a new client who’s trying to work with you for a lower price, maintain your professionalism.
+Thank them for inquiring, but let them know you can’t offer the specialized packages or pricing they’re asking for.
 You can let them know that you would look forward to working with them in the future if they decide they’d like to work with you then.

 HoneyBook also allows you to automate different types of communication, including responding to inquiries, sending payment reminders, and more.
-To keep you organized, you can track each stage of each inquiry so you know exactly when to follow up and convert them into clients.
+To keep you organized, track each stage of your clientflow so you know exactly when to follow up and convert them into clients.

 Use HoneyBook to better manage client inquiries

-Are you letting new inquiries slip through the cracks?
 HoneyBook combines automation with powerful files that include your brand, interactive elements, media, and more.
-Move clients forward more quickly and book more projects!
+Book more projects with HoneyBook.